Daniel - stock.adobe.com

-However the wider issues raised by the PAC's report will be familiar to those who have studied IT problems across all government departments.
-In the report there is evidence that the MoD has suppressed evidence that could have led to its own political embarrassment, at the expense of an open investigation.
+However, the wider issues raised by the PAC’s report will be familiar to those who have studied IT problems across all government departments.
+In the report, there is evidence that the Ministry of Defence (MoD) suppressed evidence that could have led to its own political embarrassment, at the expense of an open investigation.

-The Defence Select Committee, too, based on briefings from officials, came to views that conflicted with today's PAC report.
+The Defence Select Committee, also based on briefings from officials, came to views that conflicted with today’s PAC report.

 But today’s PAC report finds that Fadec could have caused the crash – nobody knows for certain whether it did or did not.

 In an investigation into the circumstances of the Mull crash that has lasted several months, the PAC took evidence from eclectic specialist sources.
-These included the MoD, Computer Weekly, and Malcolm Perks, the MoD's expert witness in the department's legal action against Textron Lycoming, the supplier of the Chinook's Fadec.
+These included the MoD, Computer Weekly and Malcolm Perks, who was the MoD’s expert witness in the department’s legal action against Textron Lycoming, the supplier of the Chinook’s Fadec.

 In contrast, Blair, his ministers, Tebbit and the Defence Committee, based their findings on briefings that were almost entirely from MoD officials and military staffs.